Crowns vs. Inlays and Onlays

 Dental Crowns, Inlays, and Onlays

 Although our teeth are very durable, they are vulnerable to tooth decay.

 Decay can compromise the structural integrity of the teeth and lead to infections and various health issues.
 These decay and cavities can be treated with the help of fillings.
-At McDonald Dental, Dr. Louis McDonald and Dr. McDonald, we believe that the best treatment method is with dental crowns or inlays and onlays.
+At Kevin Nail, DDS Family & Cosmetic Dentistry, Dr. Kevin Nail and Dr. Nail, we believe that the best treatment method is with dental crowns or inlays and onlays.